-This is a blade which looks like an excels at getting the cleanest crosscuts and miters.
+This is a blade that looks like an excels at getting the cleanest crosscuts and miters.
 It is recommended that you can use a 40 tooth ATB or 50 tooth combination blades for crosscutting.
 It may not be slice quite as cleanly as an 80 or 100 tooth blade.

 Blades used for sheet goods:

-Because this kind of wood materials are having a thin veneers and the plywood is prone to tear-out, especially when you are cutting across the face veneer.
+Because this kind of wood materials are having thin veneers and the plywood is prone to tear-out, especially when you are cutting across the face veneer.
 It is best to cut this kind of materials with the ATB blades and more teeth blades.